Delhi - Jaipur -Pushkar- Agra - Delhi

-On arrival at Delhi Informative Travels representative will meet you at airport and transfer you to your hotel and help you in checking in.
+On arrival at Delhi Informative Travels representative will meet you at the airport and transfer you to your hotel and help you in checking in.
 After getting refreshed if you have time and energy you can roam around any nearby market place by your own.
-Dinner and overnight stay at hotel.
+Dinner and overnight stay at the hotel.

 Day 02: Delhi

-After breakfast at hotel our driver will take you to the city tour starting with Akshardham Temple.
+After breakfast at the hotel our driver will take you to the city tour starting with Akshardham Temple.
 The timing to visit Akshardham Temple is 9:30 AM to 6:30 PM and 2-3 hrs is enough to look around.
 This temple is dedicated to Lord Swaminarayan and a great example of Hindu culture and art built with Rajasthani pink sandstone and Italian Carrara marble.

 You can lunch anywhere in a good restaurant in delhi and fortunately delhi is full of good restaurants.
 After lunch start to visit some of the city's cultural landmarks like the Red Fort, Chandni Chowk Bazaar and Khari Baoli spice market on your way to visit Jama Masjid.
 One of the largest mosque in the world and the largest in India, built by Shah Jahan to dominate the city.
 Explore the mosque with your guide to see several cultural relics, including an antique copy of the Qur'an.
 Then, make your way to Raj Ghat, a memorial built to commemorate the site of Mahatma Gandhi's cremation.